FZJ-IEK3-VSA/geokit/README.md

 ﻿<a href="http://www.fz-juelich.de/iek/iek-3/EN/Forschung/_Process-and-System-Analysis/_node.html"><img src="http://www.fz-juelich.de/SharedDocs/Bilder/IBG/IBG-3/DE/Plant-soil-atmosphere%20exchange%20processes/INPLAMINT%20(BONARES)/Bild3.jpg?__blob=poster" alt="Forschungszentrum Juelich Logo" width="230px"></a>

-# GeoKit - Geospatial tools for Python
+# GeoKit - *Geo*spatial tool*kit* for Python
-GeoKit communicates directly with functions and objects within the GDAL Library and exposes them in such a way that is particularly useful for general purpose geospatial operations with as little overhead as possible.
+GeoKit communicates directly with functions and objects within the Geospatial Data Abstraction Library (<a href="www.gdal.org">GDAL</a>) and exposes them in such a way that is particularly useful for programmatic general purpose geospatial operations with as little overhead as possible.
 It gives fundamental control over fundamental operations, such as reading, writing, and manipulating geospatial data sets, manipulating and translating geometries, warping and resampling raster data, and much more.
 Via the RegionMask object, GeoKit allows for seamless integration of information expressed across multiple geospatial datasets in any format and reference system into the context of a single region.

 GeoKit is not intended to replace the GDAL library, as only very small subset of GDAL's capabilities are exposed.
 Nor is it intended to compete with over libraries with similar functionalities.
 Instead it evolved in an ad hoc manner in order to realize the Geospatial Land Eligibility for Energy Systems (<a href="https://github.com/FZJ-IEK3-VSA/glaes">GLAES</a>) model which is intended for rapid land eligibility analyses of renewable energy systems and is also available on GitHub.
-Nevertheless, GeoKit quickly emerged as a general purpose GIS toolset with capabilities far beyond computing land eligibility.
+Nevertheless, GeoKit quickly emerged as a general purpose GIS tool set with capabilities far beyond computing land eligibility.
 Therefore, it is our pleasure to offer it to anyone who is interested in its use.

 ## Features